A way, when there's no will...

-If someone dies without a valid will, their estate becomes subject to the rules of intestacy.
+If someone dies without a will, their estate becomes subject to the rules of intestacy.
 Under these rules only married or civil partners and sometimes specific close relatives can inherit from the estate.

 With the expertise and specialism that is fundamental to this area of law, Clifford Johnston & Co. can provide in depth legal advice on intestacy and its effect on any inheritance so contact us today on 0161 975 1900.